A Pragmatic Note on Evaluating Generative Models with Fr\'echet Inception Distance for Retinal Image Synthesis: Results

 \subsection{Feature Sparsity and Entropy}

-We begin with analyzing the sparsity with approximated L0 norm and the entropy of feature vectors from DDPM-generated OCT images in Fig.~\ref{fig:plot1}.
-On the raw feature vectors, we count absolute values above a threshold 0.01 and compute the relative L0 norm with respect to dimensionality.
-The features from DINOv2 \cite{oquab2024dinov} show the lowest sparsity, while the ImageNet pretrained Inception-v3 \cite{deng2009imagenet,szegedy2016rethinking} yields the most sparse feature vectors.
-Moreover, entropy (in nats) is calculated on the probability vectors, derived by applying a sigmoid function and normalizing the feature vectors ($\mathrm{sum} = 1$).
-Lower entropy suggests that the feature vectors carry less information, with more values concentrated in specific dimensions, as seen with Inception \cite{deng2009imagenet,szegedy2016rethinking}.
-In contrast, higher entropy indicates a more even distribution of information across dimensions, with CLIP \cite{radford2021learning} exhibiting the highest entropy among four models.
+We begin with analyzing the sparsity with approximated L0 norm and the entropy of feature vectors from generated OCT images in \figureref{fig:plot1}.
+At the interface between feature extraction and distance measurement, sparsity and entropy of the features help to understand low-level behaviors of the evaluation pipeline.
+On the raw feature vectors, we count absolute values above a threshold 0.01 and compute the relative L0 norm with respect to dimensionality. {Across four feature extractors on two retinal imaging modalities,} the features from DINOv2 \cite{oquab2024dinov} show the lowest sparsity, while the ImageNet pretrained Inception-v3 \cite{deng2009imagenet,szegedy2016rethinking} yields the most sparse feature vectors.